 New York, N.Y.

-Collection Summary: The records of the Howard Wise Gallery in New York, and its predecessor the Howard Wise Gallery of Present Day Painting and Sculpture in Cleveland, Ohio, 1943-1989.
-Records consist of correspondence, artist files, exhibition files, business records, videos, and miscellaneous records that document the activities of Wise's gallery in Cleveland from 1957-1961 and, to a much lesser extent, his gallery in New York City from 1960-1968.
-While gallery owner Howard Wise was noted for his interest in technology in art, and presented some of the earliest and most influential exhibitions of kinetic and light sculpture and video art, the gallery's important and influential work with video artists occurred after the period covered by the records donated to the Archives.
+Collection Summary: The records of the Howard Wise Gallery in New York, and its predecessor the Howard Wise Gallery of Present Day Painting and Sculpture in Cleveland, Ohio, measure 11.4 linear feet and date from 1943-1989.
+Records consist of correspondence, artist files, exhibition files, business records, writings, and video recordings that document the activities of Wise's gallery in Cleveland from 1957-1961 and, to a lesser extent, his gallery in New York City from 1960-1970.
+Wise's activities following the closing of the Howard Wise Gallery are also found among the correspondence, artist files, business records, writings, and video recordings.

-Biographical/Historical Note: The Howard Wise Gallery (est. 1960, closed 1971) was an art gallery in New York , N.Y. and Cleveland, Ohio.
+Biographical/Historical Note: The Howard Wise Gallery (established 1960, closed 1970) was an art gallery in New York, New York and Cleveland, Ohio.
 Wise opened the New York gallery in 1960 after several years in Cleveland.
 The gallery specialized in kinetic art and light sculpture.
-In 1971, he closed the gallery to concentrate on Electronic Arts Intermix, an arts support group in the New York area, and then moved to Wellfleet, Mass.
+In 1971, he closed the gallery to concentrate on Electronic Arts Intermix, an arts support group in the New York area, and then moved to Wellfleet, Massachusetts.